neilpa/cmd-colors-solarized/README.md

 Import the `.reg` file of choice, e.g. `regedit /s solarized-dark.reg`.

 Both files contain the same palettes, the only difference is the default foreground and background colors.
 Therefore you can switch between themes on the fly with `color 81` for dark and `color F6` for light.

+If you're using these themes with PowerShell (especially the light), I recommend updating the default error and warning colors in your profile at `~\Documents\WindowsPowerShell\profile.ps1`.
+Setting the background colors for each to "White"/"Black" for light/dark respectively should do the trick, e.g.

+    $Host.PrivateData.DebugBackgroundColor = "Black"
+    $Host.PrivateData.ErrorBackgroundColor = "Black"

 Screenshots
 ------------